erpc-io/eRPC/README.md

      Similarly, a non-null value of `sslot->tx_msgbuf` indicates that the sslot is waiting for a response.

+## Session management retries
+ * A session management operation is retried by the client in these cases:
+   * An ENet disconnect event is received before the connect event.
+This happens when the ENet client tries to connect before the server is running.
+In this case, a new ENet peer is created and the connection is retried.
+   * A session connect request fails because the server does not have the requested RPC ID running, and `retry_connect_on_invalid_rpc_id` is set.

 ## Session management packet ownership
  * Rpc threads allocate an SM packet before queueing it to the SM thread.
 This packet is freed by the SM thread when it transmits it using